firefly-iii/docs/new-docs/faq/general.md

 If you want to help with the translations, please check out [our CrowdIn project](https://crowdin.com/project/firefly-iii) (or [this one](https://crowdin.com/project/firefly-iii-help) for the help pages).
 If you're missing your language, then contact me through [GitHub](https://github.com/firefly-iii/firefly-iii/) or email, using the details found on [the contact page](https://docs.firefly-iii.org/contact/contact)

-If you want to help with the development of Firefly III, please talk to me first.
-I've had some challenges with developers who are "helpful but clumsy".
+If you want to help with the development of Firefly III, please come find me!
 I have a strong opinion on what the code should look like and how things should work.
 I welcome all support, and I look forward to any suggestions you may have.

 ## I have found a security related issue, what do I do?

-Please contact me using the details found on [the contact page](https://docs.firefly-iii.org/contact/contact).
+Please contact me using the details found in [the security policy](https://github.com/firefly-iii/firefly-iii/security/policy).